-FDA data: FDA publishes online reports for all drugs approved in the United States.
+FDA data: FDA publishes online reports for all drugs approved in the United States of America.
 All product labels of New Drug and Biological Approvals (i.e. NMEs, BLAs, revisions, efficacy supplements) are examined as soon as they are published on the FDA website.
 Additional information in the Medical Review is retrieved when necessary.

-Once COA results are identified in the label, the corresponding medical product is included in PROLABELS™ database.
-Then the record is completed by gathering the following information in five sections.
+Once COA results are identified in the label, the corresponding medical product is included in PROLABELS™.
+Then the record is completed by summarizing the following information in five sections.

 The definition of the inclusion criteria was performed by Marie-Pierre Emery, MSc (Associate Director of Mapi Research Trust) and Catherine Acquadro, MD (Scientific Advisor at Mapi Research Trust) with the support of Donald L. Patrick, PhD, MSPH.

 A quality check of the database is performed on a regular basis.

 Some specific diseases or therapeutic areas, like neoplasms, psoriasis… have been specifically reviewed.